Music

 Extra-Curricular Music

 There is a thriving programme of extra -curricular music in the academy.
 Ensembles meet on a regular basis to rehearse.
-Groups include, Orchestra, Guitar Group, Jazz Band and KS3 Choir.
+Groups include, Brass Club, Drum Club, Rock and Pop and KS3 Choir.

 The Academy’s annual Musical production is held in the Spring Term.
 Recent shows have included: